Andrej Saje: Pastoral and educational work

 After his ordination Fr.
 Saje was engaged in the pastoral work and served as a parish priest in Grosuplje (1992–1994) and from 1994 until 1997 was a personal assistant of the Metropolitan Archbishop of Lubljana.
 In summer 1997 he continued his education in the Collegium Germanicum et Hungaricum and completed his studies with a Doctor of Theology degree in Canon law at the Pontifical Gregorian University in 2003.

 After returning to Slovenia, he was general secretary and spokesman for the Episcopal Conference of Slovenia for ten years (2003–2013) and served as a prefect of Studies at the Theological Seminary in Ljubljana (2003–2016).
 He was appointed a judge of the Metropolitan Church Court in 2003, and in 2016 the judicial vicar of the same court and the judicial vicar of the Archdiocese of Ljubljana.
 Fr, Saje also was an assistant professor and after professor at the Department of Canon Law at the Faculty of Theology, University of Ljubljana.

 He served as a spiritual assistant in the parish of Ljubljana-Ježica (2013–2015) and from 2014 until the summer of 2021, when he was appointed bishop, he was a spiritual assistant in Slovenian parishes in Sele and Bajdiše in the Klagenfurt-Land District of the Austrian Roman Catholic Diocese of Gurk.

-Prelate
+Bishop

-On 30 June 2021, he was appointed by Pope Francis as the second bishop of the Diocese of Novo Mesto, instead of retired Bishop Andrej Glavan.
-On 26 September 2021, he was consecrated as bishop by Bishop Andrej Glavan and other prelates of the Roman Catholic Church in the St. Kancijan Church in Mirna Peč and two days later, on 28 September 2021, had place his installation.
+On 30 June 2021, he was appointed by Pope Francis as the second bishop of the Diocese of Novo Mesto.
+On 26 September 2021, he was consecrated as bishop by Bishop Andrej Glavanin the St. Kancijan Church in Mirna Peč and two days later, on 28 September 2021, was installed.